Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 Yes, sir.

-I was listening to the fact that they stationed in New York and um the talk host this morning uh kind of uh intermingled the Iraq war and the immigration uh debate going on now in uh in the context of it being polarizing.
+I was listening to the Flex that stationed in New York, and the talk host this morning kind of intermingled the Iraq War and the immigration debate going on now in the context of it being polarizing.

-Now, I see the Iraq war being polarizing among individuals around the you know, when I travel throughout New Jersey, Pennsylvania.
+Now, I see the Iraq War being polarizing among individuals around, you know, when I travel throughout New Jersey, Pennsylvania.

 But the immigration issue only seems to be polarizing among the politicians, not necessarily the voters.